 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 Samples were submitted to Intertek Genalysis and analysed via method 4A/OE04: Multi-acid digest including hydrofluoric, nitric, perchloric and hydrochloric acids in Teflon tubes.
-Analysed by Inductively Coupled Plasma Optical (Atomic Emission Spectrometry.
-This is considered a tota analysis, with all of the target minerals dissolved An Olympus Vanta portable handheld xr analyser was used only for a guide to logging selection of single metre and composite sampling intervals, and confirmation of logged mineralisation.
+Analysed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry.
+This is considered a total analysis, with all of the target minerals dissolved.
+An Olympus Vanta portable handheld xrf analyser was used only for a guide to logging, selection of single metre and composite sampling intervals, and confirmation of logged mineralisation.
 No pXRF values are reported.
-Field QC procedures involve the use of standards and blank samples (insertion rate 1:20).
+Field QC procedures involve the use of standards and blank samples (insertion rate 1:25).
 In addition, the laboratory runs routine check and duplicate analyses.
-The MLTEM and DHEM surveys were undertaken by Vortex Geophysics Pty Ltd, arindependent geophysical contractor (fo geophysical parameters see MHK asy announcement dated 28 September 2021) Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-The Company's Managing Director has visually inspected and verified the significant dril intersections.
+No new assay results are reported in this announcement.
 No holes have been twinned at this stage.
-Primary data was collected using a standard se of Excel templates on a Toughbook laptop computer in the field.
+Primary data was collected using a standard set of Excel templates on a Toughbook laptop computer in the field.
 These data are transferred to Newexco Exploration Pty Ltd for data verification and loading into the database.
 Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Not applicable.
 A hand-held GPS has been used to determine collar locations at this stage.
-Gyroscopic downhole surveys were taken a approximately every 30m to 50m.
-The grid system used is MGA94, zone 51 fo easting, northing and RL.
-A nominal height of 350m +/- 1m AHD was used All the drillhole collars are within 1m heigh difference.
+Gyroscopic downhole surveys were taken at approximately every 30m to 50m.
+The grid system used is MGA94, zone 51 for easting, northing and RL.
+A nominal height of 350m +/- 1m AHD was used.
+All the drillhole collars are within 1m height difference.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-The drillholes are spaced 80m and 40m apart Some sections have had limited historical aircore and RAB drilling.
-At this early stage of exploration there is insufficient data to complete a geologica understanding of geological and grade continuity appropriate for Mineral Resource and Ore Reserve estimation work.
+The drillholes are spaced from 40m to 200m apart.
+Some sections have had limited historical aircore and RAB drilling.
+At this early stage of exploration there is insufficient data to complete a geological understanding of geological and grade continuity appropriate for Mineral Resource and Ore Reserve estimation work.
 No sample compositing has been applied.